In the final part of a series on common CRM implementation issues and how to avoid them, we cover the importance of CRM monitoring and enforcement.

 Create KPI performance metrics for established budgets and/or goals.

 These metrics can be spread across activities, leads, cases, opportunities, orders, and surveys.
-A rich blend of data is available using not only standard CRM data but also Organizational Insights.
+A rich blend of data is available using not only standard CRM data but also organizational insights.
+External data sources can also be pulled in using Power BI.

 Include these budget-to-actual statistics in the annual performance review and take corrective action where needed.
-Monthly reviews with goals will help guide user behavior but corrective action should be an option at year-end so the outcome is always understood.
+Monthly reviews with goals will help guide user behavior but corrective action, or more importantly rewards, should be an option at year-end so the outcome is always understood.